CLNEulalia/Express-Intro/readme.md

 > This syntax for the conditional statement is a [built-in helper from Handlebars](http://handlebarsjs.com/block_helpers.html).

+Start your server back up using `nodemon index.js`, and refresh your page to see it render.

-## Middleware
+## Introducing Middleware

 > 20 minutes / 2:15

 Let's personalize our 99 bottles app.
 We'll make a welcome page with a form asking for user's name.

-We need a route and a view with a form:
+We need a route and a view with a form.
+In `index.js`:

 ```js
 app.get("/", (req, res) => {
   res.render("welcome")
 })
 ```

+Now, we'll create a welcome file at the command line:
+`touch views/welcome.hbs`

 ```html
 <!-- views/welcome.hbs -->